Skip to content

 Superior Maneuverability in Tight Spaces

-Despite their generous capacity, large straight trucks are far more maneuverable than tractor-trailers.
+Despite their generous capacity, large straight trucks are far more maneuverable than a 53-foot tractor trailer service operation.
 Because they are a single unit (with no separate trailer) and shorter in length, straight trucks can navigate through congested city streets, narrow industrial park roads, and tight loading zones with relative ease.

 Expedited freight often needs to go directly to final destinations that aren’t truck-friendly – think of downtown business districts, hospitals, construction sites, or retail locations with limited unloading space.
 A big 53′ semi might struggle or be outright prohibited in these environments, but a 24–26′ straight truck can often slip through traffic and back into smaller docks or parking lots without issue.